urbandrone/futils/examples/lenses.md

 However, by using this code the `userMap` structure is altered which is _not_ how lenses work in general.
 So please keep in mind: If you create new lens types, _you are responsible for making them work correctly_.
 This means, the setter function should create a new `Map`.

 > This is not necessary but just good measure!
 Maybe you are working with a
-> third party library like `Immutable.js` which already does it for you.
+> third party library like `Immutable.js` which already creates a new Map when
+> you call `set` on it!

 ```javascript
 const {lens, over} = require('futils');